-- put into place appropriate administrative, technical, and physical safeguards to ensure the integrity, confidentiality and availability of all ePHI that is created, received, maintained or transmitted by the University. - protect against any reasonably anticipated threats or hazards to the security or integrity of ePHI. - protect against reasonably anticipated uses or disclosures of ePHI that are not permitted or required under 45 CFR part 164, subpart E. - ensure compliance with the HIPAA Security Rule by the University workforce.
+- Put into place appropriate administrative, technical, and physical safeguards to ensure the integrity, confidentiality, and availability of all electronic Protected Health Information (ePHI) that is created, received, maintained or transmitted by the University. - Protect against any reasonably anticipated threats or hazards to the security or integrity of ePHI. - Protect against reasonably anticipated uses or disclosures of ePHI that are not permitted or required under 45 CFR part 164, subpart E. - Ensure compliance with the HIPAA Security Rule by the University workforce.